-The crit (critical) header parameter indicates that extensions to [[this specification]] are being used that MUST be understood and processed.
-Its value is an array listing the header parameter names defined by those extensions that are used in the JWS Header.
-If any of the listed extension header parameters are not understood and supported by the receiver, it MUST reject the JWS.
-Senders MUST NOT include header parameter names defined by [[this specification]] or by [JWA] for use with JWS, duplicate names, or names that do not occur as header parameter names within the JWS Header in the crit list.
+The crit (critical) Header Parameter indicates that extensions to the initial RFC versions of [[ this specification ]] and [JWA] are being used that MUST be understood and processed.
+Its value is an array listing the Header Parameter names present in the JWS Header that use those extensions.
+If any of the listed extension Header Parameters are not understood and supported by the receiver, it MUST reject the JWS.
+Senders must not include Header Parameter names defined by the initial RFC versions of [[ this specification ]] or [JWA] for use with JWS, duplicate names, or names that do not occur as Header Parameter names within the JWS Header in the crit list.
 Senders MUST not use the empty list [] as the crit value.
-Recipients MAY reject the JWS if the critical list contains any header parameter names defined by [[this specification]] or by [JWA] for use with JWS, or any other constraints on its use are violated.
-This header parameter MUST be integrity protected, and therefore MUST occur only with the JWS Protected Header, when used.
-Use of this header parameter is OPTIONAL.
-This header parameter MUST be understood by implementations.
+Recipients MAY reject the JWS if the critical list contains any Header Parameter names defined by the initial RFC versions of [[ this specification ]] or [JWA] for use with JWS, or any other constraints on its use are violated.
+This Header Parameter MUST be integrity protected, and therefore MUST occur only within the JWS Protected Header, when used.
+Use of this Header Parameter is OPTIONAL.
+This Header Parameter MUST be understood and processed by implementations.